Ptrskay3/async-await/slides.md

 - Tries to preserve much of the look and feel of ordinary synchronous programming, through the async/await syntax.

 ---

+# Talk about OS vs lightweight threads - probably it's good to base this on the analogy.
+---

 # Code